-Carrying a mortgage during your retirement years goes against the grain of years and years of conventional thought.
+Carrying a mortgage after you’ve transitioned away from your dependence on a paycheck from work goes against the grain of years and years of conventional thought.

 The mere thought of maintaining a mortgage can become psychologically draining for some.
 It just feels wrong.